How to fill out Greenhouse application forms: a complete field-by-field guide

 Trusting the auto-parse

-The single most common mistake.
-Greenhouse's parser misses content from page-two roles, mangles bullet formatting, and occasionally drops dates or titles entirely.
-If you don't audit the parsed output, the recruiter sees a worse version of your resume than you submitted.
+Common to most ATS resume parsers, Greenhouse included: content from page-two roles can get missed, bullet formatting can mangle, and dates or titles occasionally drop entirely.
+If you don't audit the parsed output, the recruiter scanning structured fields may see a worse version of your resume than you actually submitted.

 Pasting a generic cover letter

 If you're going to write one, write one for this specific role at this specific company.
-A pasted-in cover letter that mentions the wrong company name (it happens) is a fast rejection.
-A generic one that could apply to anywhere is barely better.
+A cover letter that mentions the wrong company name (it happens — people forget to update it from a previous application) signals carelessness in a way that's hard to recover from.
+A generic one that could apply anywhere isn't much better.

 Treating custom questions as optional